mohamuhsin/secret-message/README.md

 **4.** Change the word easily to the word right by accessing the index and replacing it.

 **5.** Use an array method to remove the first string of the array.

+**6.** Use an array method to add the string Programming to the beginning of the array.